refinedev/refine/documentation/docs/api-reference/antd/hooks/list/useSimpleList.md

 #### `dataSource`

-Contains the data to be displayed in the list.
-Values fetched with [`useList`](/docs/api-reference/core/hooks/data/useList/) hook.
+`dataSource` contains the data to be displayed in the list.
+Values are fetched with the [`useList`](/docs/api-reference/core/hooks/data/useList/) hook.

 #### `loading`

-Indicates whether the data is being fetched.
+`loading` indicates whether the data is being fetched or not.

 #### `pagination`

-Returns pagination configuration values(pageSize, current, position, etc.).
+`pagination` returns the pagination configuration values(pageSize, current, position, etc.).

 ### `sorters`

-Current [sorters state][crudsorting].
+`sorters` is the current [sorters state][crudsorting].

 ### `setSorters`

-A function to set current [sorters state][crudsorting].
+`setSorters` is a function to set the current[sorters state][crudsorting].

 ```tsx
  (sorters: CrudSorting) => void;